This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Naming your business and applying for a Federal Tax ID number

-You’ll also want to formally name your business, which involves filing a DBA, or a “doing business as.”
-You’ll also need to apply for a Federal Tax ID number, otherwise known as an Employer Identification Number.
-We’ve covered these topics in plenty of detail, so be sure to check out the links below.
+You’ll also want to formally name your business (even if it’s just you, becoming a travel agent!), which involves filing a DBA, or a “doing business as.”
+You’ll also need to apply for a Federal Tax ID number, otherwise known as a Federal Employer Identification Number (EIN or FEIN).
+We’ve covered these topics in plenty of detail, so be sure to check out the links.

-Scott also adds that setting up the legal end of ADDISON Yacht Charters was fairly simple.
+Scott also adds that setting up the legal end of things was fairly simple.

 Resources to help you determine the legal structure and name for your business, as well as other legal considerations: